liijunwei/practice/oop/99-Bottles-of-OOP/06-Achieving-Openness/6.5.Making-the-Easy-Change/note.md

 + You have been refactoring under green for many chapters, and now, suddenly, almost abruptly, the outstanding requirement can be met by two one-line methods in a class that has nine total lines of code.
 It took several refactorings to make the code open, but once so, the six-pack requirement was extraordinarily easy to fulfill.
     + `tig 3cddfa1ece74e8b18b278224982994ebed4b9d99`

++ Make the changes easy(warning: this may be hard), then make the easy change --- Kent Beck

++ Most of this book has been concerned with making the change easy.
+That hard work paid off here, where you made the easy change.